Fiberglass: Batts vs. Blown-In Insulation

 Price Of Fiberglass Insulations

 When you research the prices of blown-in fiberglass and fiberglass batts, it may be difficult to tell which is the better deal.
 You will come across terms like cost per square foot, R-value, kraft facings, and pallet pricing.
 How do these factor into price?
-Which insulation is cheaper?
+Which insulation is less expensive?

 Fiberglass Batts Cost